 Other breeders will add a calcium supplement formulated for lactating females but I am a bit old-school and most of my new mothers do not need a lot of extra calcium, they just need a slight boost which is what the cottage cheese is for.

-After your Dachshund weans her litter, you will want to decrease her food intake and increase her activity levels to get them back into their pre-pregnancy weight and body condition.
+After your Dachshund weans her litter, you will want to decrease her food intake and increase her activity levels to get them back into their pre-pregnancy, weight gain and body condition.

 Books on Whelping a Litter